Skip to main content

 Institution: Royal Darwin Hospital - Northern Territory, Australia

 Background: Melioidosis is a life-threatening infection endemic in the Northern Territory.
-Even a delayed diagnosis contributes to significant morbidity in both adults and children.
-ENT presentations are uncommon and tend to resemble routine bacterial infections, increasing the risk of missed or late diagnosis.
-This poster presentation aims to summaries the latest information on melioidosis as well as provide a clear visual aid to facilitate early recognition of melioid tissue.
-Aims: To emphasise the importance of early identification of melioidosis in ENT presentations with a summary of the prevalence, pathogenesis, diagnosis, treatment and prognosis.
-Methods: We present the case of a child found to have melioid mastoiditis.
-Results: The clinical picture initially consistent with standard bacterial disease was soon accurately diagnosed as melioidosis.
-This case allows for a recap on melioidosis as well as a clear visual representation of the key findings crucial for early diagnosis and improved clinical outcomes in endemic and rural regions.
-Conclusion: In the Northern Territory, ENT clinicians should maintain a high index of suspicion for melioidosis, particularly when encountering creamy, finely granular tissue in mastoid or deep-neck infections.
-This case reinforces the value of recognising these characteristic features to facilitate early testing and treatment, ultimately improving patient outcomes.
+Delayed diagnosis is associated with significant morbidity in adults and children.
+ENT presentations are uncommon and often resemble routine bacterial infections, increasing the risk of missed or late diagnosis.
+This presentation aims to summarise key information on melioidosis relevant to ENT clinicians and provide visual and clinical cues to facilitate early recognition of melioid tissue.
+Aims: To emphasise the importance of early identification of melioidosis in ENT presentations through a focused overview of epidemiology, pathogenesis, diagnosis, treatment, and prognosis.
+Methods: We present the case of a 62-year-old man with disseminated melioidosis presenting as a rapidly progressive right-sided deep neck abscess with extension into the superior mediastinum.
+Results: The initial presentation was consistent with a standard bacterial deep neck infection; however intraoperative findings and cultures confirmed Burkholderia pseudomallei.
+Early surgical intervention combined with targeted antimicrobial therapy resulted in clinical resolution without complication.
+This case provides a clear visual representation of key diagnostic features critical for early recognition and improved outcomes in endemic and rural settings.
+Conclusion: In the Northern Territory, ENT clinicians should maintain a high index of suspicion for melioidosis when encountering rapidly progressive or atypical head and neck infections, particularly when creamy or finely granular tissue is identified intraoperatively.
+Early recognition and microbiological confirmation are essential to guide appropriate treatment and improve patient outcomes.

 Authors